The Lye Brook Wilderness Loop is an easy weekend loop in Vermont with a few different distance options. It can be completed in 2-3 days.

 Two-Day Itinerary: Park at the AT / LT trailhead on the Stratton-Arlington Road.
 Hike over Stratton Mountain to Stratton Pond, and continue following the AT / LT to the Branch Pond Trail.
 Douglas Shelter is a half mile south on the trail.
 On day two continue on the Branch Pond Trail to the Lye Brook Trail, then on the Stratton Pond Trail to the Stratton-Arlington Road, and back to your car.
 12.3 and 10.5 miles.
 Total miles, 22.8

 Three-Day Itinerary: Park at the Stratton Pond Trail trailhead, follow the trail to the AT / LT junction at Stratton Pond, head north on the AT / LT, then turn south on the Branch Pond Trail to Bourn Pond for the night.
-On day two, hike to the Stratton View Campsite, set up camp, then day hike to the summit of Stratton Mountain.
+On day two, hike to the Stratton View Shelter, set up camp, then day hike to the summit of Stratton Mountain.
 Take the Lye Brook Trail and Stratton Pond Trail back to your car.
 12, 9.5, and 5.2 miles.
 Total miles, 26.7

 Lye Brook Wilderness Terrain